pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 ## Prerequisites

-We'll assume that you've installed Git, forked [pingcap/tidb](https://github.com/pingcap/tidb), and cloned the upstream repo to your PC.
-We'll use the command line interface to interact with Git; there are also a number of GUIs and IDE integrations that can generally do the same things.
+Before creating a pull request, you need to make sure that you've installed Git, forked [pingcap/tidb](https://github.com/pingcap/tidb), and cloned the upstream repo to your PC.
+The instructions on this page use the command line interface to interact with Git; there are also several GUIs and IDE integrations that can interact with Git too.

 If you've cloned the upstream repo, then you will be able to reference it with `origin` in your local repo.
 Now you should set up a remote for the your fork via